Food and Dining

 The style of cuisine will also be more extensive in cities, where you’ll find all manner of international eateries and fusion style restaurants.
 As a guide expect to pay between NZ$30 and NZ$40 per main dinner course for most restaurants and cafes.
 And remember tipping is optional in New Zealand -- staff are not reliant on tips.

-A cheaper option is the abundance of take-away meals available, ranging from Indian to Thai to the Kiwi favourite of fish and chips.
+A cheaper option is the abundance of take-away meals available, ranging from Indian to Thai to the Kiwi favorite of fish and chips.
 A take-away meal for 2 people might cost around NZ$20-30.
 Breakfast at a local café will cost between NZ$15 and NZ$25 depending on the style and location.

 Bed and Breakfasts and boutique lodges will often include breakfast in the room rate, which can work out to be a savings.